grote/seedvault-LFB/README.md

 we might want to attempt to restore its metadata (and flags?) as well.

 TODO: figure out how to get the directories of `MediaStore` files.

+# Data structures

+## Local caches

+### Files cache

+This cache is needed to quickly look up if a file has changed and if we have all of its chunks.
+It will probably implemented as a sqlite-based Room database.

+Contents:

+* URI (stripped by scheme and authority?) (`String` with index for fast lookups)
+* file size (`Long`)
+* last modified in milliseconds (`Long`)
+* generation added (MediaStore only) (`Long`)
+* generation modified (MediaStore only) (`Long`)
+* list of chunk IDs representing the file's contents
+* last seen in milliseconds (`Long`) or TTL counter (`Integer`)

+If the file's size, last modified timestamp (and generation) is still the same, it is considered to not have changed.
+In that case, we check that all file content chunks are (still) present in storage.

+If the file has not changed and all chunks are present, the file is not read/chunked/hashed again.
+Only a file metadata item is added to backup metadata.

+As the cache grows over time, we need a way to evict files eventually.
+This could happen by checking a last seen timestamp or by using a TTL counter or maybe even a boolean flag that gets checked after a successful pass over all files.
+A flag might not be ideal if the user adds/removes folder as backup targets.

+### Chunks cache

+This is used to determine whether we already have a chunk, to count references to it and also for statistics.

+It could be implemented as a (joined?) table in the same database as the files cache.

+* chunk ID (probably a hash/mac)
+* reference count
+* size

+If the reference count of a chunk reaches `0`, we can delete it from storage as it isn't used by a backup anymore.

+When making a backup pass and hitting the files cache, we need to check that all chunks are still available on storage.

+## Backup Archive

+The backup archive contains metadata about a single backup and is written to the storage after a successful backup run.

+* version - the backup version
+* name - a name of the backup
+* files - a list of all files in this backup
+  * URI (includes authority and storage volume)
+  * relative path
+  * name
+  * file size
+  * ordered list of chunk IDs (to re-assemble the file)
+* total size - sum of the size of all files, for stats
+* timeStart - when the backup run was started
+* timeEnd - when the backup run was finished

 # Out-of-Scope